govend/govend/README.md

 gopkg.in/check.v1
 ```

-# Lock Vendored Package Versions
+# Lock Packages

-The command `govend` only scans for external packages and downloads them to the `vendor/` directory in your project.
-You may need more control over versioning your dependencies so that reliable reproducible builds are possible.
+The command `govend` only scans for external packages and downloads them to the
+`vendor/` directory in your project.
+You may need more control over versioning
+your dependencies so that reliable reproducible builds are possible.

-`govend` can save the path and commit revisions of each repository downloaded in a `vendor.yml` file.
+`govend` can save the path and commit revisions of each repository downloaded
+in a `vendor.yml` file.
 This is called vendor locking.
-The format of the file can be specified to be `JSON` or `TOML`, `YAML` is used by default.
+The format of the file can be specified to be `JSON` or `TOML`, `YAML` is used
+by default.
-Usually this file is located in the root directory of your project and should be included in your version control system.
+Usually this file is located in the root directory of your project and should
+be included in your version control system.

 To generate a `vendor.yml` file use the `-l` flag: